A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-4673: Google Chrome Buffer Overflow Vulnerability

-CVE-2026-4673 is a heap buffer overflow vulnerability in Google Chrome's WebAudio component that enables remote attackers to perform out-of-bounds memory writes.
-This article covers technical details, affected versions, and mitigation.
+CVE-2026-4673 is a heap buffer overflow in Google Chrome's WebAudio component that enables remote attackers to execute out-of-bounds memory writes.
+This article covers technical details, affected versions, and mitigations.

 CVE-2026-4673 Overview